sydroth/super-tic-tac-toe/SPECS.md

 - [ ] Games are played on a web-based game board.

-- [ ] Player can select betwixt different game modes.
+- [ ] Player can select betwixt different game modes:

   - [ ] One human player can play a game of classic tic-tac-toe against a computer AI.